AIcrowd/neurips2020-procgen-starter-kit/README.md

 ## What configs parameters do I have available ?
 This is a very thin wrapper over RLLib.
 Hence, you have all the RLLib config options available in the experiment configuration (YAML) file to play with.
-Please refer to [this example](https://github.com/AIcrowd/neurips2020-procgen-starter-kit/blob/master/experiments/procgen-0.yaml) for an exaplanation on the structure and available options in the experiment config file.
+Please refer to [this example](https://github.com/AIcrowd/neurips2020-procgen-starter-kit/blob/master/experiments/procgen-0.yaml) for an explanation on the structure and available options in the experiment config file.

 ## How will my code be evaluated ?
 TODO - Mohanty to elaborate later